joesimmonsIT/Remote-Desktop-Connection/README.md

 <p>
 Select "More Choices". <br /> <br />
 Select "different account". <br /> <br />
-Type username created for VM1, for this tutortial we will use "labuser" as the username for VM1. <br /> <br />
+Type username created for VM1, for this tutorial we will use "labuser" as the username for VM1. <br /> <br />
 Type the password created for VM1. <br /> <br />
 Select Ok. <br /> <br />
 </p>